 After you receive a quote from the contractor and you’re ready for the installation to begin, the first part of the job will start when a crew comes to your home and removes any existing insulation from the area that is to be insulated.

-The next day of the install job, crews will come to your home and run a hose to the area to be insulated – the attic, crawl space, rim joist in an existing home.
+Once all of the prep work is done, the crew will run a hose to the area to be insulated – the attic, crawl space, rim joist in an existing home.
 Uncovered walls in new construction and pole barns can also be sprayed with foam insulation, as well as concrete block walls.

 Once everything has been sprayed, the crew cleans up the area so that it looks just like it did before the job was started.